powderflask/bootstrap-extras/README.md

  * modal_carousel:  a bootstrap carousel in a boostrap modal, with data loaded from DOM or AJAX
  * move_this:       move an element to a container elsewhere in the markup
  * progress_report: want a user-adjustable progress bar?
 This is it!
 With optional Ajax save.
+ * slideout_tools:  a fixed toolbar with slide-out buttons constructed from DOM elements anywhere in markup
  * spinner:         a simple, CSS-only spinner (credit: http://jsfiddle.net/csswizardry/M2D4M/)
  * toggle_that:     got a bunch of disparate elements that all need to toggle together?
- * slideout_tools:  a sticky toolbar with slide-out tabs
  * Widget Ajax-mixin: mix-in simple, standardized AJAX interactions to any widget & emit ajax events

 INSTALLATION: